fAuernigg/esp32-baresip-client/README.md

-This is a esp32 sip phone project using
+This is an esp32 SIP phone project using
 - esp-idf
-- arduino-esp32 as a esp-idf component
+- arduino-esp32 as an esp-idf component
+- pubsubclient for call control and firmware updates
 - baresip, libre, librem, additional codecs